How Facebook Can Enhance Your Recruitment Strategy

 Simply posting to your company page every once in a while doesn’t cut it anymore.
 While the platform is highly popular, Facebook is also highly competitive among brands for coveted space in users’ news feeds.
 Thus, you need a multi-faceted approach to recruiting on Facebook if you want to achieve the multiple regular touchpoints it takes to win candidates with this channel.
 Here are some best practices to pull it off.

-A dedicated Facebook page for careers is useful because it allows you to create a content strategy with a singular focus on prospective candidates—you’re not trying to blend sales content with recruiting content.
+A dedicated Facebook page for careers is helpful because it allows you to create a content strategy with a singular focus on prospective candidates—you’re not trying to blend sales content with recruiting content.
 On this page, you can showcase your company culture, share testimonials from happy employees, discuss your benefits, answer candidate questions, and go into more detail about job openings than a post on your overall brand page might warrant.

 Facebook’s ad platform offers some of the most powerful capabilities of any advertising network.
 You can use Facebook Ads to show your job openings to candidates based on their location and interests.

-Follow Best Practices for Facebook Content
+Follow best practices for Facebook content

 Every social media platform has its own set of norms.
 A post that performs well on LinkedIn, for example, won’t necessarily get the same amount of engagement on Facebook.
 Success with using Facebook for recruitment means knowing and observing the best practices for content on the platform.

-First and foremost, your Facebook posts should have a visual element, like a photo, graphic or video.
+First and foremost, your Facebook posts should have a visual element, like a photo, graphic, or video.
 Text-only posts receive little to no reach.

 If you post video with sound bites or narration, be sure you have subtitles enabled.
 Digiday reports that as many as 85% of Facebook videos are watched without the sound on (typically when users are in public places), so you want to be sure your message still gets across to those users.